holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_search_space_battleship/lesson_plan.md

 ## Lesson Plan

+In this kickoff lesson, students are exposed to the concept of "search space".
+First they learn the requisite vocabulary and then they start to apply it to common problems (like baking a cake or running race).
+Finally, we start to talk about "search techniques" by playing Search Space Battleship and discuss what they learned.

+This lesson and the one that follows on the Turing Test form the basis of the
+class: technical mixed with philosophical.

 ### Setup

 - Search Space Battleship pieces
-    - Bunch of sets of legos with green "baseplate" (32x32) to stick them to
+    - Bunch of sets of LEGOs with green "baseplate" (32x32) to stick them to
     - Dividers
     - Pre-created "example boards" (both 1d and 2d) to make clear what I'm talking about
         - I took pictures of the board and will show them in class